MounaSafiHarab/Loris-MRI/docs/02-Install.md

 3. **Imaging Browser**

-The Imaging Browser module accesses the PIC images directly from the filesystem where they are stored.
+The Imaging Browser module accesses the screenshot (PIC) images directly from the filesystem where they are stored.
 It also provides the option to download some files.
 Ensure that:
 - `/data/$PROJECT` directory and subdirectories are readable and executable by the Apache linux user.
 - the Configuration module (*Paths*) `Imaging data`, `MINC files` and